History of Suresnes: Sources de Suresnes

 Plaque on Avenue de la Fontaine-du-Tertre, in homage to the old spring.

-According to local historians, the word “Surisnas, Surisnae, or Surisna” is of Celtic hydronym origin, i.e. derived from the word “source.”
+According to local historians, the word "Surisnas, Surisnae, or Surisna" is of Celtic hydronym origin, i.e., derived from the word "source".
 Indeed, numerous springs were gushing out of Mont Valérien, both on the Suresnes side and on the Nanterre side.
 As the Gauls worshipped the forces of nature, associated with deities, it's conceivable that they worshipped the goddess Surisna here.
 As Christianization did not completely eradicate Gallic saints from the countryside, substitutions were often made, with the Christian saint taking the place of the Gallic god, as probably happened to Surisna.

 Painting by Pierre Puvis de Chavannes, L'enfance de Sainte Geneviève (between 1874 and 1876), depicting the saint as a child on Mont Valérien, in homage to the legend that she grazed her sheep there.

-At the end of the 19th century, there were still several springs in Suresnes, the best known of which was the Fontaine du Tertre, destroyed in 1907.
+At the end of the 19th century, there were still several springs in Suresnes, the best-known of which was the Fontaine du Tertre, which was destroyed in 1907.
 The nearby Avenue de la Fontaine-du-Tertre is a reminder of this fountain.
 The fountain was said to have curative powers for the eyes, in connection with a legend according to which Saint Geneviève came to Mont Valérien to give her sheep a drink and restored her mother's sight thanks to the water from the well serving the family home.
-Much later, in 1131, when Parisians were suffering from “mal des ardents,” an inflammation of the skin, only the procession of the saint's shrine could cure the sick.
-Pilgrims would later flock to the Tertre fountain to have their eyes cured and still do several centuries later.
+Much later, in 1131, when Parisians were suffering from "mal des ardents", an inflammation of the skin, only the procession of the saint's shrine could cure the sick.
+Pilgrims would later flock to the Tertre fountain to have their eyes cured, and still do several centuries later.